 Tony and his wife, Lynda Davis, were among the first to recognize the virtue of putting the citizen activists and potential citizen activists, who attend our programs, in direct and personal contact with nationally-recognized leaders in the conservative community.
 Most importantly, they understood how this is an essential component of the fight for our freedom.
 Tony and Lynda gave us their unwavering support from the beginning of the Steamboat Institute, and their support gave us the credibility that has been a linchpin of our success.

 Accordingly, we seek to honor the memory of our dear friend, Tony Blankley.
 Tony’s grasp of public policy, the proper role of government, and the concept of American Exceptionalism is beyond dispute.
-It is our intention to see that his ideals are preserved and expounded through the first-ever academic Chair to foster academic excellence at the Steamboat Institute.
+It is our intention to build on Tony’s substantial legacy by nurturing and supporting the careers of outstanding young journalists and emerging conservative thought leaders who share the principles and values espoused by the late Tony Blankley and The Steamboat Institute.

 Members of the Selection Committee